W427697/Discord-/MIGRATION.md

 Furthermore, the existing implementation does not account for cases where fast-refresh might already be configured in a user's Babel configuration.
 Rather than filtering out existing configurations, our current approach could lead to duplications, resulting in a sub-optimal development experience.

 We believe in empowering our users, and setting up fast-refresh manually is a straightforward process.
-By adding the following configuration, users can easily configure fast-refresh according to their specific needs if it is not already configured or if Storybook does not automatically pick up your fast-refresh configuration:
+The following configuration will configure fast-refresh if Storybook does not automatically pick up your fast-refresh configuration:

 `package.json`: